Planning Applications in Effingham

 Viewing planning applications in the Parish Room

-Regrettably copies of current planning applications are no longer held in the Parish Room, in part due to Guildford Borough Council’s desire to become a paperless organisation.
-Applications can be viewed from the GBC website http://www2.guildford.gov.uk/publicaccess/?.
+Hard copy of major planning applications are available for viewing at the Parish Room.
+However, hard copies of most current planning applications are no longer available.
+All applications can be viewed from the GBC website http://www2.guildford.gov.uk/publicaccess/?.
 If further assistance is required then please contact the Clerk.

 Commenting on planning applications